petri-labs/mokita/x/twap/README.md

 ## Store layout

-We maintain TWAP accumulation records for every AMM pool on Mokisis.
+We maintain TWAP accumulation records for every AMM pool on Mokita.

-Because Mokisis supports multi-asset pools, a complicating factor is that we have to store a record for every asset pair in the pool.
+Because Mokita supports multi-asset pools, a complicating factor is that we have to store a record for every asset pair in the pool.
 For every pool, at a given point in time, we make one twap record entry per unique pair of denoms in the pool.
 If a pool has `k` denoms, the number of unique pairs is `k * (k - 1) / 2`.
 All public API's for the module will sort the input denoms to the canonical representation, so the caller does not need to worry about this.
 (The canonical representation is the denoms in lexicographical order)